How to get the most out of your veggie box

 “Actually, it's really nice to be able to have a limited palette and just get creative with things.”

-Start with a serious veggie triage.
-Decide what has to be eaten and when, what is currently crisp but soon to be flaccid, chop it up quick into salads and stir fries.
+• Start with a serious veggie triage.
+Decide what has to be eaten and when, what is currently crisp but soon to be limp, chop it up quick into salads and stir fries.